|

 Photograph Collection, 1920-1930

-15 b&w copy prints
+15 B/W copy prints

 SWCPC 372 E4

-Collection contains images of wildcat exploration and
+Collection contains images of wildcat exploration and oil drilling activities in

-oil drilling activities in Mexico during the 1920s.
+Mexico during the 1920s.
 Bulks with workers and equipment.
+Robert Moreland was

 Morris, G. B.